aantron/better-enums/doc/ExtendingLimits.md

 ## Extending limits

-The `ENUM` macro makes heavy use of the preprocessor, and some of the internal macros have size limits.
+The `BETTER_ENUM` macro makes heavy use of the preprocessor, and some of the internal macros have size limits.
 There are two: on the number of constants you can declare, and on the maximum length of a constant name under very specific conditions.
 If you run into either one, you can extend the limit by following the instructions on this page.